15 Ways to Build Rapport With Customers

 Also, if the advisor uses this time to figure out what needs to be done to fix the issue, it is easier for them to present solutions to the customer instead of problems.

-For more on this topic, read our article: Rapport Building With Angry Customers – With Examples
+For more on how to deal with angry customers, read our article: Rapport Building With Angry Customers – With Examples

 6. Repeat Back What the Customer Has Said